 Yes She Can Inc. was founded by Marjorie Madfis, a mother of a teen girl with autism, after retiring from a 30 year career in corporate marketing.

 The organization was incorporated in New York State as a non-profit on November 26, 2013,.
-With the help of Pro Bono Partnership, Yes She Can Inc. received IRS tax exemption status under code 501 (c) (3) in August 2014 (retroactive to November 2013).
+With the help of Pro Bono Partnership, Yes She Can Inc. received IRS tax exemption status under code 501 (c) (3) as of November 2013.

 The mission of Yes She Can is to develop transferable job skills for teen girls and young women with autism spectrum disorders to enable them to join the competitive workforce.